The Indian Penal Code is the official criminal code of the Republic of India. It is a complete code intended to cover all aspects of criminal law.

 IPC as a statute has survived and flourished over the last 160 years, which speaks volumes about its effectiveness as a penal code of high stature.
 However, over these years it has not been able to shed away some of its provisions that reek of colonialism e.g. sedition.
 The Malimath Committee report while advocating criminal justice reforms has provided the Parliament with an opportunity to revamp the Code and other criminal laws.
 It has been 17 years since the submission of the report and no concrete steps have been taken in this respect.
 It is about time that the legislature steps in to make the Code more in sync with modern times than with the times of British colonialism.
 It does not reflect well on the legislature when the apex court intervenes and strikes off laws because it is the job of the legislature to do so in the first place.

-Even though the IPC has been haphazardly amended more than 75 times, no comprehensive revision has been undertaken in spite of the 42nd report of the law commission in 1971 recommending it — the amendment bills of 1971 and 1978 lapsed due to the dissolution of the Lok Sabha.
-As such it has undergone many amendments that have been ad hoc and reactive in nature.
+Even though the IPC has been haphazardly amended more than 75 times, no comprehensive revision has been undertaken despite the 42nd report of the law commission in 1971 recommending it — the amendment bills of 1971 and 1978 lapsed due to the dissolution of the Lok Sabha.
+As such it has undergone many amendments that have been ad hoc and reactive.

 The nature of the Indian Penal Code has been highlighted as that one of ‘Master and Servant’, with some of the provisions having no place in Independent India.
 Some of the sections that need reform and review are as follows: